 Governments and businesses crack down on cruelty

 If successfully passed, Vancouver would follow the State of California and New York City, as well as several European nations, India, Israel, Australia, and Argentina, all of which have banned the production, sale, and/or import of foie gras in some capacity.

-Animal Equality’s campaign against foie gras began in 2011, when it launched an investigation into French farms.
+Animal Equality’s campaign against foie gras began in 2011 when it launched an investigation into Spanish and French farms.
 After uncovering physical and psychological abuse on these “higher-welfare” farms, Animal Equality headed to Spain, where we discovered egregious cases of cruelty in 2012.

 Following these investigations, both businesses and governments around the world were spurred to action.
 This began with Italy’s largest supermarket chain, which ended the sale of foie gras in 2012, followed by the Indian Ministry of Foreign Affairs, which passed a nationwide ban on its import in 2014.

 Animal Equality’s investigations led to the temporary closure of German duck farms in 2014 and a well-supported 2022 campaign against the Ministry of Agriculture in Spain.

 Meanwhile, our partnership with celebrities has been mounting pressure on the UK government to ban the import of foie gras.
 As reported by Huffington Post in 2018, British actor Peter Egan joined Animal Equality to deliver 100,000 signatures to Prime Minister Theresa May.
 This action led several restaurants to remove foie gras from their menus, while celebrities Alesha Dixon, Diane Morgan, and Miriam Margolyes joined the campaign this year.